This week, a vigilante actor flooded PyPI and npm repositories with nearly 5,000 dependency confusion packages.

 And given the daily volume of suspicious npm packages being picked up by Sonatype's automated malware detection systems, we only expect this trend to increase, with adversaries abusing dependency confusion to conduct even more sinister activities.

-Sonatype’s customers with the Advance Development Pack benefit from the additional protection offered by our automated malware detection systems and world-class security research data.
+Sonatype's customers with the Advanced Development Pack benefit from the additional protection offered by our automated malware detection systems and world-class security research data.

-Furthermore, Nexus Firewall instances will automatically quarantine any suspicious components detected by our automated malware detection systems while a manual review by a researcher is in the works, thereby keeping your software supply chain protected from the start.
+Furthermore, Sonatype Repository Firewall instances will automatically quarantine any suspicious components detected by our automated malware detection systems while a manual review by a researcher is in the works, thereby keeping your software supply chain protected from the start.